I'm in Love with the Villainess: Accolades

 In March 2021, I'm in Love with the Villainess placed fifth in AnimeJapan's annual Manga We Want to See Animated Ranking.
-In June 2021, the series was nominated for the Best Printed Manga category in the Next Manga Awards and placed seventeenth out of 50 nominees.
-It was also nominated for the same award and placed eighth out of 50 nominees in 2022.
+In June 2021, the series was nominated for the Best Printed Manga category in the Next Manga Awards and placed seventeenth out of fifty nominees.
+It was nominated for the same award and placed eighth out of fifty nominees in 2022.
+It placed ninth in the 2022 Tsutaya Comic Awards.